 - Polar Opposite Twins: Les and Natalie probably couldn't be more different if they were actively trying (which, all things considered, they very possibly are).

 - Police Are Useless: The two police officers at the sobriety checkpoint get an Epic Fail for this one.
 When Les and a drunk driver are caught, the two officers are called away due to a riot at Allied Tech.
 This is after catching a drunk driver, catching Les driving without a license and finding Les's date in the trunk of the car.
+The officer also fails to search the drunk driver, who was not only carrying small bottles of alcohol but a knife to slice limes.
 They should all have been placed under arrest on the spot.
 Instead, one officer Lamp Shades how lucky Les is and runs off.
-Hilarity Ensues when the drunk driver is also left behind by the guy's partner (who left him unattended and clearly forgot about him), mistakes the Caddy for a Maserati, and drives off in it.Les: I'm dead.
-I'm so dead they're gonna have to bury me twice.(While driving, the Drunk Driver removes several small bottles from his pockets and lines them up on the dashboard while listening to Frank Sinatra's "That's Life")Drunk Driver: Looks like I'm in for the night.(after jumping the Caddy)Drunk Driver: Whew!
-What airline is this?
+Hilarity Ensues when the drunk driver is also left behind by the guy's partner (who left him unattended and clearly forgot about him), mistakes the Caddy for a Maserati, and drives off in it.(After Les shuts the Caddy's trunk, the engine starts and it suddenly roars off with the drunk driver behind the wheel, crashing through multiple barriers and weaving side to side leaving the threesome in shock)Les: I'm dead.
+I'm so dead they're gonna have to bury me twice.

 - Practically Different Generations: Les and Natalie are sixteen years old.
 Their mother is pregnant and, near the end of the movie, gives birth to another set of twins.
 This also plants the family (just barely) in Massive Numbered Siblings territory, as there is another brother roughly midway between the two sets of twins in age.